Updated: Apr 2

 And when they are ready for you to, pray over them.
-Allow Gods truths you sink into their weary souls.
+Allow God’s truths to sink into their weary souls.

-Sometimes people are more open to being prayed for over a pep talk, because it’s in prayer that we are inviting the presence of God unto the situation.
+Sometimes people are more open to being prayed for over a pep talk, because it’s in prayer that we are inviting the presence of God into the situation.
 It can be incredibly powerful.

 And *remember*, you don’t need to pray a perfect prayer!!
 Holy Spirit will do the work on their heart in the way only Holy Spirit can.